 Groundwater is found to be marginally sweet and is available in ample quantity in areas along the Canal.
 The water table also varies with the discharge in the canal and the amount of precipitation in the area.
-In periods of high discharge in the Canal, the water level in areas adjacent to the canal rises so does the water level along the canal.
-Precipitation being low in the area does not significantly affect the water table.
+In periods of high discharge in the Canal, the water level in areas adjacent to the canal.
 Water quality in areas along the Canal is generally sweet.
-During the field survey in the subproject area it has been confirmed that the water is extracted through hand pumps; the water table in the area varies from 80 ft to 150 ft depending upon the location and elevation of the settlement.
+During the field survey in the subproject area it has been confirmed that the water is extracted through hand pumps; the water table in the area varies from 20 ft to 50 ft depending upon the location and elevation of the settlement.